tonmoy-y/nrf-24-prili/Misc/README.md

 ```
 - Run the script.
 Wait for a few seconds.
 Output will be printed in the terminal which is the input of your round.
 - Copy the sorted list of country names and paste it back into the terminal where the challenge is running.
-- Repeat the process for each round until you complete the challenge and receive the flag.
+- Repeat the process for each round until you complete the challenge and got the flag.

+<b> N.B.
+Be careful when you copy all the  Latitude, Longitude of a round.
+Copy all latitudes, longitudes.
+And everything in the output got from the script should be copied.
+If any latitude, longitude when copying you have to start again from the beggining.  </b>

 ---